July 13, 2021

 Storytelling also helps CIOs to avoid the age-old trap of focusing on strategy documents — lengthy, technical documents that are rarely used in practice.
 Storytelling helps CIOs and IT leaders to engage business leaders in strategic business conversation by visualizing the business model in a way that can be easily shared for collaboration across the enterprise.

 In 1967, Rollin Kin and Herb Kelleher drew a triangle on a napkin.
 At each point was a city: Dallas, San Antonio and Houston.
 The two men created a vision for a low-cost commuter airline moving passengers between the three cities.
-And so, Southwest Airlines was born, alongside a new industry for low-cost air transportation.
+And so Southwest Airlines was born, alongside a new industry for low-cost air transportation.

-Creating a strategy begins with an understanding of the Value Disciplines model created by Michael Treacy and Fred Wiersema, authors of the “Discipline of Market Leaders.”
+Creating a strategy begins with an understanding of the Value Disciplines model created by Michael Treacy and Fred Wiersema, authors of the Discipline of Market Leaders.
 Successful companies differentiate themselves in one of three ways:

 Knowing which approach your company uses serves as a lens to focus the strategic decisions and investments to be made.
 For example, a product leader would invest more heavily in innovation processes and ensuring the company gets product to market before the competition.

-Next, commit your strategy to paper.
-Remember this is an iterative process that should be revisited and changed as necessary.
+Remember, this is an iterative process that should be revisited and changed as necessary.